Enda-S/Autofocus-Intelligence/README.md

 ﻿# Autofocus-Intelligence

-A Smart Autofocus System with Artificially Intelligent Technology.
+## A Smart Autofocus System with Artificially Intelligent Technology.

+###Master of Engineering in Electronic and Computer Engineering
+####Masters Project